garfbradaz/csharp-codesnippets/.github/CONTRIBUTING.md

 Currently this repository is only for C# snippets for Visual Studio.
 They can be for any framework though, for example we have ASP.NET MVC C# snippets.

+### If you need to log an issue, search first to make sure it hasnt been logged previously.

 ## New Snippets - Requests

 If you want to just request a new Snippet then please just log an [Issue](https://github.com/garfbradaz/csharp-codesnippets/issues/new), detailing: